ANTI CREATION PAGE OF WAS DARWIN RIGHT?

 Nguyen noted that once the news was out about the Smithsonian’s plan to show the film, it spread across the internet to “especially those dedicated to the evolution debate.”
 Pro-evolution websites, atheist websites, and others, including those of humanists, organized a campaign to send emails and letters and to make phone calls protesting the film’s showing.
 Within only a week the Smithsonian “had yielded to liberal opinion”.

-Since 1977, a lengthy list of anti Creation type books can be documented.
+Since 1977 to 2006, a lengthy list of anti Creation type books can be documented.
 As samples, we might list such volumes as:

 (1) The Darwinian Revolution by Michael Ruse (1979)